naaas94/agentic-reviewer/TECHNICAL_REVIEW_POC_ROADMAP.md

 ## Executive Summary

 The Agentic Reviewer represents a well-architected semantic auditing system for text classification predictions, designed with production-ready patterns and extensibility in mind.
 The system demonstrates sound engineering principles—modular agents, circuit breaker patterns, comprehensive security layers, and async processing.
-However, several architectural assumptions, implementation gaps, and misalignments between stated goals and current implementation require attention before this artifact can serve as a compelling portfolio PoC.
+The documentation has been updated to transparently distinguish between implemented capabilities and planned roadmap items, presenting the project as an evolving development journey.

 **Overall Assessment:** The foundation is solid.
 The vector, intent, and architecture are aligned with industry best practices for LLM-based auditing systems.
-With targeted refinements, this system can transition from "aspirational documentation" to a **demonstrable, locally-executable PoC** that showcases practical AI engineering competence.
+The core semantic auditing pipeline is functional today, with RAG enhancement clearly documented as the next development phase.
+This transparency strengthens the portfolio presentation by demonstrating both technical execution and honest project communication.

 ---